ziya-hn/Zecta-Programming-Language/README.md

 }
 ```

 # Modules
 Modules can contain variables, functions, classes, units and libraries imported in
-Modules used in core Z for creating same-named libraries
+Modules used in core Zecta for creating same-named libraries

 notations:
 module to variable => '.'